After months of waiting to learn the fate of flood reduction efforts in historic Ellicott City, Howard County officials chose an expensive proposal.

 According to models, the flood plan would dramatically reduce the velocity of cascading rainwater and leave a maximum water level of 3 feet on lower Main Street if the 2016 flood were to occur again.

-While it is true the previous plan posed by then-County Executive Allan Kittleman in 2018 would have resulted in dramatically decreased water velocity and left 2.5 feet more floodwater on lower Main, it would have cost much less.
+The previous plan posed by then-County Executive Allan Kittleman in 2018 would have resulted in dramatically decreased water velocity and left 2.5 feet more floodwater on lower Main, but would have cost much less.

-When Democrat Ball took office last year, he instructed officials to not think of financial limitations when drafting flood reduction plans.
+When Ball, a Democrat, took office last year, he instructed officials to not think of financial limitations when drafting flood reduction plans.
 The charge was different from that of his predecessors.

 In August, Kittleman, a Republican, proposed an estimated maximum $56.5 million, five-year plan that would have demolished 10 buildings on lower Main Street to reduce future flooding.

-The financial realities Kittleman considered when picking a plan most aggressively accounted for the county’s fiscal realities.
+The financial realities Kittleman considered when picking a plan most aggressively accounted for the county’s fiscal realities, he previously said.
 A March county report found Howard’s revenue streams are in danger in outpacing spending if future budgets aren’t checked.